Arts

 Music - Intermediate

-For those who have successfully completed Beginning Music or its equivalent.
-Students study music appreciation, review the fundamentals of music theory, and will begin the study of intermediate music theory.
-The class will practice and rehearse songs selected by the students.
-The goal is to teach the skills and techniques necessary to organize and rehearse music in preparation for a live performance.
+We study music appreciation, review the fundamentals of music theory, and will begin the study of intermediate music theory.
+We practice and rehearse songs selected by the students.
+Our goal is to teach the skills and techniques necessary to organize and rehearse music in preparation for live performance.
+As part of the course, students will be given the opportunity to participate in community learning opportunities including the Aspen Choral Society, Coffee House, independent instrument study with a mentor, and songwriting workshops/talent shows with Jazz Aspen and the Aspen Music Festival and School.
+Prerequisite: Beginning Music

 Music - Advanced

-This course is for beginning through advanced seniors interested in music.
-The goal of this music course is to study challenging music selected by the students in preparation for a live performance.
+The goal of this music course is to study challenging music, selected by the students, in preparation for live performance.
 We study music theory, analysis, improvisation, and composition.
-During the third quarter, the students study songwriting.
+We practice and rehearse songs selected by the students.
+Our goal is to teach the skills and techniques necessary to organize and rehearse music in preparation for live performances.
+Students also study songwriting.
 They also gain the skills necessary to produce a professional recording utilizing “Logic” (a software program for recording) and the advanced skills needed for mixing and mastering the final product.
+As part of the course, students will participate in community learning opportunities, including the Aspen Choral Society, Coffee House, independent instrument study with a mentor, and songwriting workshops/talent shows with Jazz Aspen and the Aspen Music Festival and School.
+Prerequisite: Intermediate Music

 Silversmithing I & II